KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an arithmetic, casting, or conversion operation in a checked context results in an overflow.

-    [System.OverflowException]::New("an arithmetic, casting, or conversion operation in a checked context results in an overflow.")
+    throw [System.OverflowException]::New("an arithmetic, casting, or conversion operation in a checked context results in an overflow.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.OverflowException.aspx)